 and Château La Clotte

-, The first produced vintage was in 1991.
-The vineyards were greatly enlarged in the sequence; in 1998 by purchase of the former Château Bel-Air Ouy at Saint-Etienne de Lisse.
-At the winery will become one of the most famous Garage wines
+, The first vintage was 1991.
+The vineyards were subsequently enlarged; in 1998 by buying the former Château Bel-Air Ouy in Saint-Etienne de Lisse.
+The winery becomes one of the most famous Garage wines

 produced.
-Thunevin is considered the inventor of these extreme specifications and thus perfectionistically produced wines, as well as his winery as an absolute top address.
-A special feature is that in 2012 the classification of "Grand Cru" on "Premier Grand Cru Classé B" succeeded.
+Thunevin is considered the inventor of these extreme requirements and thus perfectionistically produced wines, and his winery is an absolute top address.
+A special feature is that in 2012 the classification from "Grand Cru" to "Premier Grand Cru Classé B" was successful.

 The vineyards cover a total of 15 hectares of vineyards.
 Nine hectares are with the red wine varieties Merlot

 (1%) planted.
 But only a part of it from the best locations is used for the first wine.
 The 2000 vintage came from just 3.5 hectares and was assembled from Merlot (70%) and Cabernet Franc (30%).
 The first secret of high quality is an extreme yield restriction, only six grapes grow on a vine.
 It is systematic Defoliation